PKU-Alignment/align-anything/README.md

 - **Support Fine-Tuning across Any Modality.** It supports fine-tuning alignments for different modality model, including LLMs, VLMs, and other modalities (see [Development Roadmap](#development-roadmap)).
 - **Support Different Alignment Methods.** The framework supports different alignment algorithms, including SFT, DPO, PPO, and others.

+**Note:** We provide a [quick start guide](https://align-anything.readthedocs.io/) for users to quickly get the code structure and development details.

 || <details><summary>prompt</summary>Small white toilet sitting in a small corner next to a wall.</details> | <details><summary>prompt</summary>A close up of a neatly made bed with two night stands</details>  | <details><summary>prompt</summary>A pizza is sitting on a plate at a restaurant.</details> |<details><summary>prompt</summary>A girl in a dress next to a piece of luggage and flowers.</details>|
 |---| ---------------------------------- | --- | --- | --- |